wp-plugins/bepro-listings/readme.txt

 	* Video Listings - Feature videos from sites like youtube and uploaded to your server.
 	* Podcast & Music - List and categorize all of your audio files including mp3 and wav
 	* Document Directory - Showcase multiple file types allowing users to search and view them on your website
-	* Portfolio - Feature your work in various ways.
+	* Portfolio - Feature your work in various ways, allowing users to view various details and comment.
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
 In fact, we have a BePro Listings Realestate addon

 = KEY FEATURES =